extractumio/statum/README.md

 - Parses Nginx/Apache server logs.
 - Filters and extracts relevant details like IP, method, URL, user-agent, etc.
 - Categorizes user-agents into mobile, bot, and others.
-- Enriches and augments local log file statistics with web-based javascript analytics and provide a comprehensive data on return visitors.
+- Enriches and augments local log file statistics on web traffic with web-based javascript analytics and provide a comprehensive data on return visitors.
+- HTML report with statistics on web traffic, return visitors, and more.

 ## Prerequisites:
 1. Python 3.x
 2. SQLite3 (comes with Python's standard library)
 3. `is_bot` library - An external library for bot detection based on user-agent.
-Ensure it's installed and available.

-## Web-based Installation:
+## Client-side Installation for Enhanced Analytics:
 To enhance the analytics with web-based javascript tracking,
 1. create an empty file statum.txt in the root folder of your webserver
 2. insert the following code in your web pages: